Last Updated on

 Sydney Harbour Bridge Climb

-To climb the Sydney Harbour Bridge is an iconic thing to do; but coming in with a $250AU/$200AU (adult/child) price tag it wasn’t something we felt we were going to lash out on during this trip!
+To climb the Sydney Harbour Bridge is an iconic thing to do, but coming in with a $250AU/$200AU (adult/child) price tag it wasn’t something we felt we were going to lash out on during this trip!
+This is one of the top things for kids to do in Sydney but it comes with a hefty price tag.

 Costs: General Admission (13 years and over) $13, Children (5 to 12 years, inclusive) $8.50, and Children under 4 free!
 See the Pylon Lookout website for more information.